martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 each entry point for the bundle would separately specify a different transfer target URL.

+\[\[Intuitively, it seems prudent to limit transfer target URLs in the same bundle to the same origin, but I don't have a concrete reason for doing so right now.]]

 A transfer target URL does not need to be specified if the intent is to never support the ability to transfer to an online state.